Chapter 1. Claims

 In most cases, these expressions are not limiting (Directives F-IV 4.9).

-There is no certainty as to the "stability" of the product or the characteristic targeted by the mark (F-IV Guidelines 4.8).
+There is no certainty as to the "stability" of the product or the characteristic referred to by the mark (F-IV Guidelines 4.8).
 Thus, how can we be certain that this product or feature will not be modified during the term of the patent?

 A mark may be exceptionally accepted in a claim: